nicholaswmin/fsm/README.md

 ### Transition hooks

-> called when transition is triggered, but *before* the state changes:
+> called when transition is triggered, *before* the state changes:

 ```js
 const turnstile = new FSM({